 I already knew before my visit to Ban Chiang that this wasn’t going to be the most stunning and picturesque site in Thailand but still, the village is of huge cultural and historical significance and since I’m living in Thailand for years it’s nice to explore some of the not so touristic places.
 And Ban Chiang is one of only five Unesco World Heritage Sites in Thailand, after all.

 There are three main places to visit in Ban Chiang.

 The Ban Chiang National Museum, which has two segments: Ban Chiang In The Past, featuring ancient objects and evidence found during the excavation of the Ban Chiang archaeological site including the famous earthenware pots from 4,000 to 7,500 years old and Today’s Ban Chiang, which describes the way of life, tools, utensils and folk arts.
 There is also a briefing room, film screening and various other educational displays.

-The museum is open every day except Mondays and Tusdays from 9 am to 4 pm.
-There is an admission fee of 150 baht.
+The museum is open every day except Mondays and Tuesdays from 9am to 4pm.
+There is an admission fee for foreigners of 150 Baht (Thai people: 30 Baht).
 The museum has a spacious parking area with toilets and several village shops within easy walking distance.

 The small but nice Wat Pho Si Nai is located right next to the open museum.

-700 m from the museum is the third attraction of the village: Ban Thai Phuan, a traditional Thai house built on the site where archaeological excavation was conducted and many ancient objects were found.
-Their Majesties the King and Queen visited Ban Thai Phuan in 1972.
+700m from the museum is the third attraction of the village: Ban Thai Phuan, a traditional Thai house built on the site where the archaeological excavation was conducted and many ancient objects were found.

 Below is the video I took in Ban Chiang: